 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-The seasons play a big part in the way most of us decorate and style our homes.
-Decorating for winter can often be overlooked after the holiday season and some people even find it a difficult time of year to know what to put out in their homes.
-A lot of people tend to go straight from Christmas decorations to Spring and skip over one of the best parts of the year…WINTER!
+The seasons play a big part in how most of us decorate and style our homes.
+Decorating for winter can often be overlooked after the holiday season, and some people even find it a difficult time of year to know what to put out in their homes.
+Many people tend to go straight from Christmas decorations to Spring and skip over one of the best parts of the year…WINTER!

-Living in Alberta, Canada, a true 4 season climate means that WINTER is long!
+Living in Alberta, Canada, a proper 4 season climate means that WINTER is long!
 Most people get the winter blues and are ready to move onto Spring décor while we are still covered in a blanket of snow.
-January should be one of your favourite times of the year to decorate, I know it’s one of mine!
+January should be one of your favorite times of the year to decorate; I know it’s one of mine!
 Here are 5 easy tips for decorating for winter.

 You can also check out these 25 non-Christmas winter decorations for more inspiration.